 In the Workforce

 - Public accountants provide a broad range of accounting, auditing, tax and consulting services to their clients.
 Our graduates have held various positions in these areas for all types of public accounting firms, including the Big Four firms.
-Positions have included audit associate, staff accountant, senior accountant, tax senior accountant, supervising senior auditor, tax manager, forensic accountant and consultant.
+Positions have included: audit associate, staff accountant, senior accountant, tax senior accountant, supervising senior auditor, tax manager, forensic accountant and consultant.

 - Management accountants support the management functions of planning, directing and controlling operations within a company.
 They work in various areas, including strategic planning, budgeting, performance evaluation, cost accounting, asset management, financial analysis and reporting.
 Positions our graduates have held include: corporate accountant, corporate accounting manager, senior tax analyst, budget analyst, net asset accountant, international audit supervisor, organizational development specialist, administration director, assistant controller, controller, senior vice president, president, chief administrative officer, chief financial officer and chief executive officer.

 - Government accountants perform audits of private businesses and individuals whose activities are subject to government regulations or taxation and maintain and examine the records of government agencies.
-Career opportunities exist at the federal, state and municipal levels.
+Career opportunities exist at the federal, state, and municipal levels.
 Federal agencies include the Internal Revenue Service, Securities and Exchange Commission, Federal Bureau of Investigation and the Drug Enforcement Agency.
 Our graduates have held positions as accountants, auditors and technical specialists for various government agencies.

 In the Workforce